Same-sex marriage in Australia: 2017 amendments

-Senator Dean Smith introduced into Parliament a private senator's bill to alter the definition of marriage to allow same-sex couples to marry, after 61.6% of Australians who responded in the Australian Marriage Law Postal Survey voted to support same-sex marriage.
+Senator Dean Smith introduced to Parliament a private senator's bill to alter the definition of marriage to allow same-sex couples to marry, after 61.6% of Australians who responded in the Australian Marriage Law Postal Survey voted to support same-sex marriage.
 The bill amended the definition of "marriage" in the Act, omitting the words "man and a woman" and replacing them with the gender-neutral wording "2 people".
 The amendment which prevented overseas same-sex marriages from being recognised in Australia was repealed.
 The bill passed the Senate by 43 votes to 12 on 29 November, and passed the House of Representatives by 128 votes to 4 on 7 December 2017.